vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/24_cpp20_lambdas_compiletime_for.md

 ### iteration over a type list

 The first construct we're going to implement is a simple "loop" over a list of user-provided types.
-Here's an usage example:
+Here's a usage example:

 ```cpp
 for_types<int, float, char>([]<typename T>()